 - Students are taught in sets or mixed ability groups, within each population.

 - All students follow the statutory national curriculum subjects and programmes of study, plus others that enhance their experiences.

 - There are opportunities for students to receive extra support/consolidation or extension activities.

-- All students study a traditional curriculum, which includes: Art, Drama, English, Geography, History, ICT, Life (Personal, Social, Health and Economic Education), Maths, a Modern Foreign Language, Music, PE, Science and Technology.
+- All students study a traditional curriculum, which includes: Art, Drama, English, Geography, History, ICT, Life (Personal, Social, Health and Economic Education and Religious Studies), Maths, a Modern Foreign Language, Music, PE, Science and Technology.

 Key Stage 4:

 - At KS4 a number of routes or Pathways are possible and these offer a range of accredited qualifications at Entry Level, GCSE and BTEC.

 - Students are at present placed on one flexible Pathway by the academy, after consideration of the needs and abilities of the individual.

 For our full Curriculum Outline for the current Academic Year, please see the PDF below:

 Curriculum Outline (Academic Year 2017-18) – PDF, 439Kb//this is how the content shows up